Bloopers©, Goofs, Mistakes

 In the hangar of the Trade Federation ship, Qui-Gon says "Battle Droids" in a surprised tone, although the Jedi already saw and fought Battle Droids on board the ship.
 Now if he'd made a comment on the large number of Battle Droids...

-The decoy queen gives Padmé, the true Queen Amidala, the task of cleaning up R2-D2, a dirty job she could've alotted to one of the true handmaidens just as easily.
+The decoy queen gives Padmé, the true Queen Amidala, the task of cleaning up R2-D2, a dirty job she could've alotted to one of the real handmaidens just as easily.

 Anakin builds a protocol droid to help his mom.
 It doesn't seem that a slave would have much use for a protocol droid.
 Perhaps a housework droid or a manual labor droid would've been more appropriate.